-For example, if your profits are down over the course of a month, you’ll want to know as soon as possible, allowing you to pin down the issue and create a plan of course correction.
-If you only run quarterly financial reports, then you risk discovering an issue several months after it has begun.
+For example, if your profits and cash are down over the course of a month, you’ll want to know as soon as possible, allowing you to pin down the issue and create a plan of course correction.
+If you only run quarterly financial reports, then you risk discovering an issue several months after it has began.

-Alternatively, you might notice a certain product experiencing significant growth in sales.
-For example, over the last few years––particularly in the wake of the pandemic––many funeral homes experienced an increase in cremation rates.
+Alternatively, you might notice a certain product or service experiencing significant growth.
+For example, over the last few years — particularly in the wake of the pandemic — many funeral homes experienced an increase in cremation rates.
 The businesses that run monthly financial reports would be able to note this change and adapt, further shaping their business model around that growth.

 To Check In On Performance

-As a business owner, you should keep track of your revenue, expenses, profitability, debt load, and ability to meet financial benchmarks as these variables can change relatively quickly, making it essential to examine them proactively.
+As a business owner, you should keep track of your revenue, expenses, profitability, debt load, and ability to meet financial benchmarks, as these variables can change quickly, making it essential to examine them proactively.

 To Create and Monitor Goals

-In any business creating goals is crucial to your overall growth as it provides benchmarks and motivation for growth.
-By monitoring these goals along the way you ensure your funeral home is staying on the right track.
+In any business creating goals is crucial to your overall growth, as it provides benchmarks and a gauge for success.
+By monitoring these goals along the way, you ensure your funeral home is staying on the right track.

-To begin creating your monthly reports, you’ll want to record your funeral home’s finances in three different documents.
-Altogether, they’ll give you an accurate picture of your current financial health and help you forecast future opportunities.
+Altogether, the below will give you an accurate picture of your current financial health, and help you forecast future opportunities.

 1. Balance Sheet